 There is an abundance of resources out there for using Google Docs in the classroom, but not very many to actually teach your students how to use Google Docs and the other applications.

 Whether you cover Microsoft Office or Google Drive, it’s important to remember that building your students’ competencies and skills is more important than focusing on a specific tool.
+Becoming adept with a broad range of applications will help your students become more flexible and employable.

 Though many people include teaching students about cyberbullying as a part of good digital citizenship, it’s important enough to warrant some extra attention.